Sonic2kDBS/long_term_memory/README.md

 7. Memories will be saved in `extensions/long_term_memory/user_data/model_memories/`.
 Back them up if you plan to mess with the code.
 If you want to fully reset your models's memories, simply delete the files inside that directory.
 Please don't.

-8. To make a backup use 7zip for example and zip the memories folder.
+8. To make a backup use 7zip for example and zip the `model_memories` folder.
 It should contan the SQLite DB and the zarr directory.
 Add a backup date to the archive name.
 It will help you to find the latest or any previous backup if necessary.

 ## Tips for Windows Users (credit to Anons from /g/'s /lmg/ and various people on github)
 This extension can be finnicky on Windows machines.
 Some general tips: